andallen/backtester/README.md

 ## Expanded Project Description

 This is a lightweight framework to backtest trading strategies on crypto price data.
+You can find the ideas/explanation underlying the code in the 'Backtester Framework Conceptual Explanation.pdf' in this repository, which aggregates a lot of the information that I found useful during my research about algorithmic trading.

-It separates functionality into:
+The functionality is separated into:
 - **Data Pipeline** (Data ingestion from BinanceUS)
 - **Data Utilities** (Functions to prepare the data for the backtest)
 - **Strategy Logic** (handles trading signals, risk/capital management, and order execution)
 - **Backtest Runner & Analysis** (handles looping through historical data, logging, maintaing metrics, and analysis of metrics)

-You can find the ideas/explanation underlying the code in the 'Backtester Framework Conceptual Explanation.pdf' in this repository, which aggregates a lot of the information that I found useful during my research about algorithmic trading.
 ---

 ## Repository layout